-Assistant Professor of Liberal Studies
+Assistant Professor of Liberal Studies and Program Chair

 Ragnhild Utheim holds a PhD in cultural anthropology from the Graduate School and University Center, City University of New York.
 Her research interests include the anthropology of mass incarceration, youth justice and prison studies, education anthropology, globalization and social inequality, race and ethnicity, and gender and sexuality.
 Her ethnographic research has focused on the use of restorative practices as an intervention alternative to zero-tolerance policies, particularly among court-involved youth in high school settings.